 Entrepreneur in Residence

-Tom has over 74 publications and patents and has been a scientific reviewer or editorial board member on a variety of scientific journals.
+Tom has over 76 publications and patents and has been a scientific reviewer or editorial board member on a variety of scientific journals.
 He has been a board member and/or officer of a number of scientific organizations.
-Tom is on the Board of Directors of the American Tinnitus Association and is on the KGI Advisory Council.
-He is/has been on a number of NIH grant review study sections (currently on Sensory Technologies) and is a consumer reviewer for the Congressionally Directed Medical Research Program (CDMRP), administered by the Army.
-Tom is a Fellow of the American Institute for Medical and Biological Engineering.
+Tom has been on the Board of Directors of the American Tinnitus Association and its chair and on the Keck Graduate Institute Advisory Council.
+He is/has been on a number of NIH grant review study sections (most recently on the Sensory Technologies Study Section) and has been a consumer reviewer for the Congressionally Directed Medical Research Program (CDMRP), administered by the Army.

-Dr. Lobl may be contacted at tom.lobl AT usc DOT edu.
+Dr. Lobl may be contacted at tom.lobl AT usc DOT edu